Someone Opened a Credit Card in My Name!

 8 Steps to Handling a Fraudulent Credit Card Account

 One of the scariest – and perhaps infuriating – moments is learning that someone has opened a credit card – or several credit cards – in your name, maxed them out, and left your credit history in shambles.
+Identity thieves may have the credit card statements sent to another address making it harder to detect when someone has opened a credit card in your name.
 Unfortunately, many people don’t learn about fraudulent accounts until they try to apply for a credit card or loan and are denied because of a past due balance for an account they didn't know they had.

 If you learn that someone has opened a credit card in your name without your permission, take these steps to clear up the account and your credit history.

 Find out the name of the credit card issuer for the unauthorized account.
 These details will be listed on your credit report.
 Once you've identified the credit card issuer, contact their fraud department to have the account closed.
 You can find the correct contact information on the credit card issuer's website.
 Don't return a phone call to a number on your voice mail or one you received via email - one of those numbers could belong to a scammer.

 When you've contacted the credit card issuer, let them know the account is not yours.
 The credit card issuer may ask for further proof of the fraud, like a police report or identity theft affidavit.

 Beware of any phone call you receive from your credit card issuer's "fraud department."
 This could be a scammer who's trying to get you to give up personal information they can use to commit fraud.

 Note Your Liability for Fraudulent Charges

 If someone opens a credit card in your name without your permission, you’re not responsible for charges made on that card.
 But, you have to take action to be sure you're not held liable.
 Report the fraud in a timely manner and provide any proof the credit card issuer requests.